 Sudden loss can be traumatic.
 It is a bolt from the blue and you are not prepared.
-Your world as you know it has changed forever.
+Your world as you know it has changed forever with no preparation.

 Advanced notice of loss is also known as anticipatory grief.
 You know it is coming and begin to prepare and grieve at the thought of your upcoming loss.
-You may even detach and distance yourself.
+You may detach and distance yourself from people.
 Once it happens you are then left with the grief of the loss and may not feel prepared regardless of the advanced warning.

 How we grieve and how long it takes is different for everyone.
 We may go through a wide range reactions;